keycloak/keycloak-community/design/client-initiated-backchannel-authentication-flow.md

 - Unsolicited backchannel authentication request by a malicious client itself (keep user's user_code and other authentication related information once this client tried CIBA flow with this user, forge legitimate backchannel authentication request)
   - No principle effective countermeasure by keycloak seems not to exist (but might be my misunderstanding).
 Using binding message and the end user being taking extra precaution on it seems to be only the way to prevent it.
 - PII leakage on the wire
-  - PID seems to be effective countermeasure.
+  - PPID seems to be effective countermeasure.
   - Encryption seems to be effective countermeasure.

 #### Backchannel Token Delivery Modes